Integral ecology

 Integral ecology is a holistic approach to ecology, emphasizing human and social dimensions, and the interconnectedness of life on Earth.
 It studies the relationships between living organisms and the ecosystem in which they develop.
-The concept was adopted by Pope Francis in his encyclical Laudato si' from 2015.
+The concept was adopted by Pope Francis in his encyclical letter Laudato si' in 2015.
 The approach has influenced many fields of research and the development of practices and case studies around the world such as the Parco della Piana of Assisi.

 Etymology

 The use of the term 'integral ecology' probably first appeared in Hillary B. Moore's Marine Ecology in 1958.
 Since then, multiple authors have used the term to convey unique but overlapping concepts in the intellectual atmosphere of ecology.
 In the two decades leading up to the encyclical's release, the concept evolved into a formal term, largely due to the contributions of Leonardo Boff and Thomas Berry.
 According to Ryszard F. Sadowski, parts of Pope Francis's encyclical on integral ecology seem to have been influenced by Boff and Berry.
 Some similar themes include the holistic approach, the common good, and sustainability.